percula/geo_firestore/README.md

 # GeoFirestore
 GeoFirestore implementation for Flutter to do location based queries with Firestore.

+This is a fork of [joscmw95/geo_firestore](https://github.com/joscmw95/geo_firestore).
+The primary difference between the repositories is how the geo data is structured in the database (see *Database Structure*).

 ### GeoFirestore

 A `GeoFirestore` object is used to read and write geo location data to your Firestore database and to create queries.
 To create a new `GeoFirestore` instance you need to attach it to a Firestore collection reference: